EvanDaley/webcam-posture-tracker/README.md

 Demo: https://evandaley.github.io/webcam-posture-tracker/

 ## Next steps
-- I'd like to add Google Sign-In and post the skeletal data to a firestore database (in progress).
+- Now that Google OAuth is working, the next step is to post the skeletal data to a firestore database (in progress).
 - Then we can consume that in other future apps for alerting ("your posture is bad now") and reporting ("your posture was bad for ten hours").

 ## How to use it